 There is a known problem with using QuickBooks where payments are deposited to your bank account in a deposit that has the fees already removed.
 This occurs if your credit card processor does "net deposit" (as opposed to gross deposit) or if you're getting payouts from Vrbo or Airbnb.
 This is a known problem and something we are working to fix by adding in fee and deposit records to OwnerRez so that the differences push across.

-In the meantime, for any of these "net deposit" payments, you have to figure those out by hand and then create a "Bank Deposit" record in QB with the fee difference subtracted.
+In the meantime, for any of these "net deposit" payments, you have to figure those out by hand and then create a "Bank Deposit" record in QuickBooks with the fee difference subtracted.

 So for instance, if you have 3 payments in OwnerRez like so: